apocas/restai/README.md

 # restai

-RESTAI is a simple generic REST API that allows to create embeddings from multiple datatypes and then interact with them using a LLM.
+* RESTAI is a simple generic REST API that allows to create embeddings from multiple datatypes and then interact with them using a LLM.
-This LLM may be an OpenAI based model, llamacpp, gpt4all or any other LLM supported by langchain.
+* This LLM may be an OpenAI based model, llamacpp, gpt4all or any other LLM supported by langchain.
+* If you want to be completely offline, you may use the `gpt4all` LLM and `huggingface` embeddings.
 ## Details
 ### Embeddings
 * Create embeddings from your data.
 You are able to ingest data by uploading files ou directly parsing an URL content.